Pratfall Effect and authenticity are powerful allies to improve the perception of your cyber organization

 Admit some virus infections that were mitigated.
 Talk about the root cause to raise their awareness.
 Provide them with an understanding of the organization’s flaws while showing how a robust operating model and constant improvement will make your organization stronger.

-According to your industry, the same can apply to your customer.
+According to your industry, the same can apply to your customers.
 Showing authenticity on top of a robust cybersecurity operating model can only increase trust.
 It has also the potential to bring you closer together, if they expect the same could happen to them and you can show how you have solved the case.

 BxC Take Away